 Raja Ram Mohan Roy died of meningitis on September 27, 1833, in Bristol.
 The British government has named a street in Bristol as ‘Raja Rammohan Way’ in the memory of Raja Ram Mohan Roy.

-Despite a lot of progress has been made by Indians in many areas, but the condition of women is still far behind of what it should be.
+Despite the fact that a lot of progress has been made by Indians in many areas, the condition of women is still far behind what it should be.
 Reformists like Raja Ram Mohan Roy should be born again in India to remove all sorts of evils from the society.

 Related Information :